wds4/pretty-good/README.md

 ### Purpose in the abstract

 The more abstract goal of this project is to build a decentralized web of trust using a theoretical model for decentralized knowledge representation and curation that I call the <i>threaded tapestry</i>.
 I argue this model is particularly well suited to decentralized and distributed systems such as the decentralized web.
-Billions of people, millions of developers, not a single one of which is in charge of all the rest.
 I conjecture that some version of this model may have already been implemented by nature to represent and curate knowledge in the brain.

-Billions of neurons, millions of cortical columns, not a single one of which is in charge of all the rest.
+What is our vision for the decentralied web?
+Billions of people, millions of developers, free to associate as they wish.
+We strive to build tools to enable spontaneous, dynamic organization into networks capable of highly sophisticated inter-network communication and coordinated action without ever putting one person, developer, or entity in charge of the network.
+What is the brain?
+Billions of neurons, millions of cortical columns; capable of dynamic organization into networks capable of highly sophisticated inter-network communication and coordinated action without ever putting a single neuron or column in charge of the network.
+Could it be that the decentralized web and the central nervous system will end up implementing more or less the same solution to the same problem?
+How fucking cool would that be??

 ## Status of this project